arpeggiorpg/arpeggiorpg/README.md

   - How to implement Swapblast???
   - Abilities that allow movement vs abilities that instantly move
 - combat log analysis: show dpr, total damage done/received/healed per character in encounter
+- probably give creatures an ID separate from their name, and target based on IDs